cosmos/cosmos/DEX.md

 The biggest problem with centralized exchanges is that they take custody of the traders' funds.
 A long history of centralized cryptocurrency exchange hacks has shown that this is unacceptably insecure.
-And yet, traders continue to use decentralized exchanges because they don't have a better option -- the convenience, speed, and volume of centralized exchanges has thus far been hard to beat.
+And yet, traders continue to use centralized exchanges because they don't have a better option -- the convenience, speed, and volume of centralized exchanges has thus far been hard to beat.